yuriipalam/zookeeper-website/README.md

 - `mvn package`
 - `mvn compile`

-This keeps regular HBase builds fast while still allowing the website to be generated when needed.
+This keeps regular ZooKeeper builds fast while still allowing the website to be generated when needed.

 #### What Gets Executed During `mvn site`